 At the level of 2021, Estonian EORI registration requirements are the same for any company no matter its country of origin, including for businesses from Asian states, for example, as all these need are VAT numbers.

-For details on EORI registration in Estonia in 2021, feel free to consult with our specialists.
+For details on EORI registration and starting a business in Estonia in 2021, feel free to consult with our specialists.

 De-registration from EORI in Estonia